y-arjun-y/y-arjun-y/README.md

 My name is Arjun Yadav, welcome to my GitHub profile!

 ## Languages 📚
-I frequently program in Python and HTML/CSS and I am currently learning JavaScript.
+I frequently program in Python and HTML/CSS

+## Projects 🚀
+### Working on ⌨️
+[No Google](https://github.com/y-arjun-y/no-google) - A series of simple projects made without any external help <br>
+[DogeHouse - Going to da Moon](https://github.com/y-arjun-y/dogehouse-going-to-da-moon) - A game made in pygame for [DogeHouse](https://github.com/benawad/dogehouse) by Ben Awad

+### In the pipeline 🚰
+[Stats for Apple Music](https://github.com/y-arjun-y/statsforapplemusic) - The Apple Music equivelent of [statsforspotify.com](https://statsforspotify.com)

 ## Tools 🛠
 Code Editor - Visual Studio Code <br>